b-partners/bpartners-annotator-ui/README.md

 | polygonList          | `Polygon`                      | List of polygons to show                      |
 | image                | `string`,`file`                | Image to show and to annotate                 |
 | polygonLineSizeProps | `PolygonLineSizeProps`         | Props to show polygon line & area measurement |

-# NB

-If you want to show measurement for polygons, you should provide an API url to convert points in pixels to geo location as environment variable like set in `.env.template` file.